MakeshKumar2410/Greenden/README.md

-Greenden
+🌿 Greenden

-Greenden is a modern, fully responsive website built using HTML and Tailwind CSS.
-It is designed to provide a seamless experience across all devices including desktops, tablets, and mobile phones.
+Greenden is a simple and responsive plant store website built using HTML and Tailwind CSS.
+The goal of this project is to create a clean, modern, and user-friendly front-end design that showcases various plants and gardening products.

-Features ✅
+🚀 Features

-100% responsive design for all screen sizes
+🌱 Fully responsive design (mobile, tablet, desktop)

-Built with HTML5 and Tailwind CSS
+💚 Built completely with HTML and Tailwind CSS — no JavaScript used

-Clean, minimalistic, and modern UI
+🪴 Modern and minimal UI

-Optimized for fast loading and smooth performance Technologies Used 🛠️
+🏷️ Sections for home, products, about, and contact

+🎨 Custom Tailwind styling for a unique look

+🧰 Tech Stack

-HTML5 – For website structure
+HTML5 – for structure and layout

-Tailwind CSS – For modern and responsive styling
+Tailwind CSS – for styling and responsiveness

+📂 Project Structure

+Greenden/
+│
+├── index.html
+├── about.html
+├── products.html
+├── contact.html
+├── /assets
+│   ├── /images
+│   └── /icons
+└── /css
+    └── tailwind.css